Alan01252/Yii-reservation-booking-module/README.md

-openbooking
+Yii Open booking
 ===========

-Openbooking is YII module providing basic booking functionality.
+Open booking is a YII module providing basic reservation functionality for a Yii based application.

 demo
 ====